VacFind/icanhazfilez/docs/Goal.md

 # Project Goal

 The goal of this repo is to automate the process of scraping spreadsheets and other file-based vaccination distribution data that states and counties make available pulicly.
+I imagine this would act similarly to apps like visualping.io that watch a page for changes, but it watches for a new data dump about covid vaccines and saves it.

 The app should work something like this:
 1. a new data source is added to the database